This delicious recipe for fried rice and chicken is better than any one from a Chinese restaurant and much healthier too.

 - Red pepper flakes

-Chef cooking tips for making delicious fried rice
+chef cooking tips for making delicious fried rice and chicken from scratch

 There are a some tips to making fried rice better than the local Chinese restaurant.